 Principles of materials

-Although timber is a sustainable material, it is essential that forests are well managed to avoid deforestation, associated loss of habitats and changes to the character of the landscape and ground conditions.
-Risks of flooding and landslides can also increase.
+Although timber is considered a sustainable material, it is essential that the forests which supply the timber are well managed to avoid deforestation, associated loss of habitats and changes to the character of the landscape and ground conditions.
+Risks of flooding and landslides can also increase

 Principles of sustainable materials

 Defining a ‘sustainable’ material or product can be a subjective term and in the case of construction materials it can be more of a case of selecting the least unsustainable product.
 Good design and specification can lead to the same construction outcome utilising fewer products or with at a lower cost to the environment.

 There are two important Stages to sustainable materials selection:

 1: Minimisation of environmental damage, using life cycle principles

 2: Efficient use of materials, through application of the waste hierarchy

 Environmentally friendly materials